 The period from birth until a child’s second birthday is critical for proper development, and for establishing healthy dietary patterns that may influence health throughout the life course.
 Human milk is the ideal first food as it is uniquely suited for infants’ optimal growth, and it also has a substantial impact on the birthing persons’ health, which makes chest/breastfeeding support critical for improving community health.
 Exclusive breastfeeding is recommended until 6 months of age, with appropriate introduction of nutrient-dense complementary foods.
 Many families discontinue chest/breastfeeding prematurely due to many reasons that could be solved with continuity of care in chest/breastfeeding support through the 1,000 days within communities.
 Moreover, significant breastfeeding and infant/toddler healthy feeding disparities persist by race, ethnicity, socioeconomic status, and geography.
 The Reducing Breastfeeding Disparities through Continuity of Care project, funded through CDC’s Division of Nutrition, Physical Activity, and Obesity, aims to improve local approaches to chest/breastfeeding protection, promotion, and support through the advancement of continuity of care in optimal infant and toddler feeding.

 Through training webinars, ongoing technical assistance, and dissemination of resources, NACCHO shares lessons learned and effective strategies for local-level implementation.
-NACCHO also provides technical assistance to CDC’s Racial and Ethnic Approaches to Community Health (REACH) recipients on lactation support and continuity of care.
-For more information about NACCHO’s chest/breastfeeding work, please visit here.
+For more information about NACCHO’s chest/breastfeeding work, please click here.

 NACCHO has recently launched the Continuity of Care in Breastfeeding Support: A Blueprint for Communities, and an online repository of CoC resources.
 Visit here to learn more.

-For questions about this project, please contact Hitomi Abe at email@example.com.
+For questions about this project, please contact Elana Filipos at [email protected].

 NACCHO’s Bridging Preparedness, Infectious Disease (ID), Maternal-Child Health (MCH) and Birth Defects within Cities and Counties project, funded through CDC’s National Center on Birth Defects and Developmental Disabilities, supports public health and clinical care partnerships at the local level to increase local jurisdictions’ ability to protect, respond, and support pregnant people and their infants from emerging threats.
 To support these efforts, NACCHO convenes the MIP collaborative workgroup, which is comprised of local health department officials and health department staff with expertise and interest in the intersectionality of preparedness, infectious disease, maternal-child health, and/or birth defects.
 The goals of the MIP workgroup are to identify variations, gaps, and promising practices in coordinating response and surveillance of the impact of infectious diseases on pregnant people and infants among preparedness, ID, MCH, and birth defects programs; identify and design tools to support city and county health departments with responding to and managing the impact infectious disease on MCH populations and draw from lessons learned in previous infectious disease preparedness practices.

-For more information about this project, please contact Hitomi Abe at firstname.lastname@example.org.
+For more information about this project, please contact Elana Filipos at [email protected].

-For more information about this project, please contact Audrey Eisemann at email@example.com.
+For more information about this project or to get involved, please contact [email protected].